 Much of my audio setup utilises Class-A amplification and this certainly helps by giving you a smooth starting point.
 Even so, with poor recordings they can be brutally unforgiving.
 Choose good recordings though and these speakers will give you more of the music than you may have ever heard before.
 The NS-1000M certainly also favours tube amplifiers and wonderful synergy can be achieved, as kooky Mr Lim of the Affordable Valve Company notes here.

 You can incorporate better capacitors into the crossovers, to great effect.
 A good starting point is to replace the series capacitor feeding the tweeter.
-Try a modern MKP or MKT film capacitor, or even a vintage paper-in-oil (PIO) capacitor.
-Bypass everything with a 0.1uF film cap and you will be ‘cooking with gas’ as they say.
+Try a modern MKP or MKT capacitor, or even a vintage paper-in-oil (PIO).
+Bypass everything with 0.1uF film caps and you will be ‘cooking with gas’ as they say.

 The cabinets are incredibly solid and you can do little to improve them.
 I highly recommend replacing the fasteners that hold the drivers onto the baffle.
 I use marine-grade stainless steel Allen bolts in place of the Philips-headed screws.
 Allen bolts allow you to torque the drivers down tightly and are a definite cosmetic improvement.

 You might also improve the factory speaker terminals, which are flimsy and only accept small gauge bare wire.
-I replaced them with gold-plated brass binding posts, which fit conveniently onto the existing mounting plate and look almost like they came that way from the factory.
+I replaced them with gold-plated brass binding posts.
+These fit conveniently onto the existing mounting plate and look almost like they came that way from the factory.

-In engineering per dollar terms, there’s no way Yamaha could sell the NS-1000 now for less than 10 grand a pair, there’s just too much custom engineering, metal, wood and toxic beryllium.
-If you are able to find a pair now, in good condition, with undamaged drivers and matched serial numbers, they are worth almost anything you are prepared to pay.
-Nothing for sensible money comes even close.
+In engineering per dollar terms, there’s no way Yamaha could sell the NS-1000 now for less than 10 grand a pair.
+There’s just too much custom engineering, metal, wood and beryllium.
+If you find a pair, in good condition, with undamaged drivers and matching serial numbers, they are worth almost anything you are prepared to pay.
+Nothing for sensible money comes close.
+Seriously.

 Yamaha has in fact decided to resurrect the venerable NS-1000M in the form of this monster – the stunning new NS-5000.
 You can read the full story here, with loads of tasty details and an interview with the chief design engineer.